volgk/volgk.github.io/index.md

 And again, I discovered a lot of new things.
 For example, I learned how to set up awesome, certainly not like in [UnixPorn](https://www.reddit.com/r/unixporn/), but I enjoyed the process.
 When I got used to it, my friend suggested that it would be nice if I knew the Linux system at a lower level.
 And offered a choice between Gentoo and Crux.
+"I use Crux.
-"I use Crux, if you choose it, I can help you.
+If you choose it, I can help you.
 If you choose Gentoo, you will figure it out by yourself." he said.

-This turned out to be another chance to prove that I wasn't make with a finger and I worth something.
-After all, to understand something is not the same as to create.
+This turned out to be another chance to prove that I worth something.
+After all, to understand is not the same as to create.
 Someone has already done everything before you.
-"If there is logic, I'll understand it" - I said and chose Gentoo.
+"If there is logic, I'll understand it." - I said and chose Gentoo.

 I read the handbook and blindly followed the instructions.
-As always in such cases, there were cries of joy when something worked out, and universal despair when not.
-It was more difficult to deal with the settings.
-For example, I set up the touchpad for 2 days.
+As always in such cases, there were cries of joy when something worked out and worth of misery when not.
+The hardest thing was to deal with the settings.
+For example, I set up the touchpad for two days.
 I rummaged all the Internet in search of the solution.
-On the second day, my friend came up and pressed 'Fn+F7' and it worked.
-There were many such situations, I didn't remember all of them.
-The devil is hidden in the little things.
+On the second day, my friend came up to me and pressed 'Fn+F7', and it worked.
+There were many such situations.
+I didn't remember all of them.
+The devil is in the details.
 Due to my inexperience, I couldn't know about them in any way.

-I began to read the instructions more carefully, because everything was there from the very beginning.
-I found out that any problem has steps to solve, and someone smart has already written it.
-And also, a correctly asked question contains the answer.
-Since the initial view of Gentoo is "naked", I hated the pages where they offered to solve my problem by putting a tick in the indicated menu window.
-Hey, I'm trying to start Xs!
-What the hell is the menu?!
-Give me the answer in console version!
+I began to read the instructions more carefully because everything was there from the very beginning.
+I found out that any problem has steps to solve, and someone smart has already written about it.
+And also, the correct question raised contains the answer.
+Since the initial view of Gentoo is naked' - I hated the pages where they offered to solve my problem by putting a tick in the indicated menu window.
+Hey, I'm trying to start Xs here!
+What the hell is a menu?!
+Give me the answer in the console version!
 And yes, I loved the minimalism of the console.